ZingBallyhoo/StackXML/README.md

     <name><![CDATA[Hello world]]></name>
 </test2>
 ```
-CData can be diabled by setting `useCData` to false for reading and writing
+CData can be configured by setting `cdataMode` for serializing and deserializing
 ```xml
 <test2>
     <name>Hello world</name>